google/fruit/CONTRIBUTING.md

 ### How to run Fruit tests on Windows

-You can be import Fruit in Visual Studio (2017 and later) as a CMake project.
-You need to set the relevant CMake flags in the CMakeSettings.json file that Visual Studio will create.
+You can import Fruit in Visual Studio (2017 and later) as a CMake project.
+You need to set the relevant CMake flags in the `CMakeSettings.json` file that Visual Studio will create.
-For example, if you installed Boost in `C:\boost\boost_1_62_0` and you also want to build tests when building in release mode (useful for debugging), you can put this configuration in your `CMakeSettings.json`:
+For example, if you installed Boost in `C:\boost\boost_1_62_0`, you can put this configuration in your `CMakeSettings.json`:

     {
         // See https://go.microsoft.com//fwlink//?linkid=834763 for more information about this file.